Table of Content

 Step1: Plan Everything

-The first step before starting a business is to develop a business plan.
-To help you create a business plan, we’re providing a nail salon business plan pdf.
+The first step before starting a business is to develop a action plan.
+To help you create it, we’re providing a nail salon business plan pdf.
 Venessa decided to offer a wide range of services such as yoga, dance, and providing healthier beauty tips.

 Step2: Define the Brand